Sexual Health Abstract Guidelines

 In order for your presentation to be considered, abstract guidelines must be followed.
 Please ensure that the presenting author completes the abstract submission.
-Abstracts must be submitted by Sunday 18 June 2017.
+Abstracts must be submitted by Sunday 18 June 2017, 11pm AEST.

 Conference Themes for Presentations

-For example, Clinical audits, case studies or case series, treatment trials; studies involving novel uses of nucleic acid detection tests, point of care testing, cervical screening, technology, evaluation of new diagnostic tests, antimicrobial resistance and molecular typing
+For example studies involving novel nucleic acid detection tests, point of care testing, cervical screening, technology, evaluation of new diagnostic tests, antimicrobial resistance and molecular typing

-For example, social and psychological factors affecting sexual health; social inequalities (of gender, social class, ethnicity, sexuality, disability) and sexual health; social and psychological programs and interventions to improve sexual health; gender based violence; professional development relevant to psycho-social intervention and sexual health
+For example, social and psychological factors affecting sexual health and wellbeing; social inequalities (of gender, social class, ethnicity, sexuality, disability) and sexual health; social and psychological programs and interventions to improve sexual health; gender based violence; professional development relevant to psycho-social intervention and sexual health

 |Other||Research regarding sexual health topics that do not fit into above categories